Is English a Hard Language to Learn? Tips and Insights for Learners

 Is English grammar harder than other languages?

-English grammar is often seen as less complex than languages with cases or extensive gender agreements.
-However, its numerous exceptions, irregular verb forms, and tricky prepositions can pose challenges for learners.
+English grammar often proves simpler than languages with extensive case systems (German, Russian) or grammatical gender agreements (Spanish, French).
+However, its numerous exceptions, irregular verb forms, and prepositional variations create challenges that formal grammar simplicity doesn’t eliminate.

 Can adults learn English as easily as children?